MouadBNL/laravel-judge0/docs/submission_params.md

 ```

 ## Using an instance of the parameters on a submission
-By default, any submission created will have a new instance of the submission config.
+By default, any submission created will have a new instance of the `SubmissionParams`.
-if you want to change the instance, all you need to do is to affect the instance you created to the `config` attribute of the submission:
+if you want to change the instance, all you need to do is to affect the instance you created to the `params` attribute of the submission:
 ```php
 $submission->params = SubmissionParams::init([
     'wait' => true